 Think about it: you yourself have a personality—an identity.
 You strive to live your life with purpose, and meaning, and direction.
 If God does not possess an identity, then you are a higher being than It.
-That kind of Star Trek/Star Wars god is a flabby, wimpy thing and you’re probably right not to spend a lot of time thinking about how to relate to It.
+That kind of New Agey Star Wars god is a flabby, wimpy thing and you’re probably right not to spend a lot of time thinking about how to relate to it.

 This is one of the things I love most about the actual God, the God of all gods.
 He has a fierce personality, clear intentions, and he moves with absolute purpose in everything he does.
 He fights for you.
 And He knows you.
 The real You.

 He’s also got a terrific sense of humor.
-I can just imagine God speaking with a chuckle in his voice the following words to Isaiah and Jeremiah:
+I can just imagine God speaking with a chuckle in his voice the following words to the prophets:

 Or this one:

 “Present the case for your idols,” says the LORD.
 “Let them show what they can do,” says the King of Israel.
 “Let them try to tell us what happened long ago so that we may consider the evidence.
 Or let them tell us what the future holds, so we can know what’s going to happen.

 Yes, tell us what will occur in the days ahead.
 Then we will know you are gods.
 In fact, do anything—good or bad!
 Do something that will amaze and frighten us.

 But no!
 You are less than nothing and can do nothing at all.Isaiah 41:21-24

 You want a one-liner?
 Look to Hosea: